bflaven/book-redefining-testing-strategy-agile-po-codeceptjs/README.md

 **Writing another book on testing is insane!**

-I should be locked up in a loony bin, stuffed with meds!
-Such a fury in design a testing strategy can only be suspicious!
+I should be locked up :) Such a fury in design a testing strategy can only be suspicious!
 But not for me, this is a logical consequence of a continuous learning process.
-With this ultimate book, I am just seizing an experience to live the notion truth or rightness or it is just the product of my boredom!
-Anyway, I will rather conclude that it is also a stronger sign in commitment to a bottom-up approach rather than to a top-down approach both in an organizational mode and in terms of development.
+With this ultimate book, that is not a product of my boredom but rather than a final step in my understanding of testing in a bottom-up approach.

-If a bottom-up approach can be thought of as "an incremental change approach that represents an emergent process cultivated and upheld primarily by frontline workers" hey!, hey!
-Then I agree to it.
-A bottomup approach allows for more experimentation and a better feeling for what is needed at the bottom and even as a P.O, I do not consider myself as 'from above'!
+This bottom-up approach allowed me to make more exploration and experimentation with testing with the help of CPJS.

-After this cryptic introduction, I will be more straightforward in the coming chapters, I promise you.
+In this book, I tried to be as straightforward as possible.
 Good reading.

 ### Videos
 Coming soon